The #1 Software Provider in Precious Metals Market

 User-Agent

-For example, the chart widget applies a default font family using a high-level selector “.nfusionsolutions-com-chart” like so:
+For example, the chart widget may apply a default font family using the following selector:

 .nfusionsolutions-com-chart {